cynthiacbell/cynthiacbell.github.io/_posts/2017-08-22-writing-it-down.md

 date: 2017-08-22
 ---

 I am always delighted when I come across something I wrote in the past.
 Well, maybe not always *delighted* but definitely interested.
-I love reading something and thinking,"Ha!
+I love reading something and thinking, "Ha!
 That's not even a big deal anymore" and generally gaining insight from my past thoughts.

 I have started (and abandoned) so many blogs.
 If I had just written a simple paragraph about my day instead of beating myself up for not writing, I would most definitely have a lot more things written down than I do today.
 But alas, I let the perfect be the enemy of the good.
 I have deleted lots of content off the internet (or thrown out half filled journals–why?!) simply because I was frustrated with myself.